Duct Tape Dreams

 Making chaos look calm.

-Because trauma doesn’t just happen.
+Trauma doesn’t just happen.

 It moves through you.